 Certification: There are three main options for obtaining certification.
 Applicators may choose the method that is most convenient and appropriate.

-• Online: The DNR also offers E-Learning and online payment processing for both confinement and commercial applicators.
-To take the education course online, applicators will need to register for an IowaID.
-This can be done by clicking on the E-Learning link above and following the prompts.
+- Online: The DNR also offers E-Learning and online payment processing for both confinement and commercial applicators.
+To take the education course online, applicators will need to log in individually.
+This can be done by registering for an account, then clicking on the E-Learning link above and following the prompts to log in, then search for Manure to find your class.

 Manure applicators can view information regarding their renewals, expiration dates, and fees in the online Manure Applicator Certification Database.